 Rancheria Falls Trail is a 12.3 mile heavily trafficked out and back trail located near Long Barn, California that features a waterfall and is rated as moderate.
-The trail offers a number of activity options and is accessible from March until October.
+The trail offers a number of activity options and is best used from March until October.

 A great early-season day-hike or overnighter to some wonderful waterfalls in Yosemite Valley's twin: Hetch Hetchy.
 Check out towering waterfalls and soaring granite cliffs without the crowds of Yosemite Valley.
 This route is suitable for a moderately long day-hike or an overnight backpacking trip and is best in the spring.
 There are three named waterfalls (Tueeulala, Wapama, and Rancheria Falls), along the trail and a cascade at Tiltill Creek, but during snowmelt season (roughly April - June) you can expect cascades of water everywhere, all pouring onto the trail and into the reservoir below.
 The trailhead is located on the south side of O'Shaughnessy Dam.
 There is limited parking here and a backpackers-only campsite.
 You start by crossing the dam and going through a tunnel bored through the granite wall of the valley.
 The trail then follows an old service road until the first trail junction.
 This section is wide and flat and suitable for just about anyone, even strollers, and stays this way for a mile until the first trail junction.
 At the junction, your trail continues along the valley wall, or you can head up towards either Miguel Meadows or Laurel Lake.
 From here the trail becomes more a hiking trail and less a road.
 The trail undulates along the valley wall, first passing the cascade of Tueeulala Falls and then Wapama Falls.
 After Wapama Falls you go into the forest, continuing the moderate up-and-down until the trail crosses the cascades of Tiltill Creek.
 From here there is a final climb to Rancheria Falls.
 Above Rancheria Falls the trails climb rapidly towards Tiltill Valley and towards LeConte Point and Rancheria Mountain.
 From Rancheria Falls, return the way you came.